Gravitational form factors of $\Delta$ baryon via QCD sum rules: Numerical results

-We present and compare some mechanical properties extracted from our work and other studies in the rest of this section.
-Some $\Delta$'s GMFFs in the static limit from our calculations are shown in Table.~\ref{table:CompareResultsZeroQ2} and compared with results of Ref.~\cite{Kim:2020lrs}.
-The normalization condition for $\Delta$ mass is $1$, which is consistent with $\varepsilon_0(0) = F_{1,0}(0) = 1.01 \pm 0.15$ from our calculations.
-We obtain $\mathcal{J}_1(0) = \frac{1}{3} F_{4,0}(0) = 0.46 \pm 0.06$ for the dipole angular momentum where $F_{4,0}(0) = 1.38 \pm 0.19$ corresponds to spin of $\Delta$ baryon which is $3/2$.
-This result is well consistent with the prediction of Skyrme model within the presented errors.
+As is seen, the different approaches agree on the sign this ratio and the obtained magnitudes are roughly close to each other.
+Note that it is not possible to extract the values for $F_{1,1}(0)$ and $F_{4,1}(0)$ using ChPT, because the needed coupling constants are not fixed (see Ref.~\cite{Alharazin:2022wjj}).

 Our results for $D_2(0)$ and $D_3(0)$ agree with those of Ref.~\cite{Kim:2020lrs} while for $D_0(0)$ differs from the corresponding value in this reference considerably.
 The D-terms and the mass radius of our calculations for the $\Delta$ baryon are shown in Table.~\ref{table:CompareResults} along with the predictions of other models.
 We get $\langle r^2_E\rangle = 0.67 \pm 0.04$ fm$^2$ for the mass radius from Eq.~\eqref{eq:radius}, which agrees, within the uncertainties of our result, with the $0.64$ fm$^2$ reported in Refs.~\cite{Perevalova:2016dln, Kim:2020lrs}.
 While our result for $\mathcal{D}_0^{\Delta}$ is consistent with that of Ref. \cite{Panteleeva:2020ejw}, it is quite different from the prediction of Ref. \cite{Kim:2020lrs} result.
 When the $\mathcal{D}_2^{\Delta}$ and $\mathcal{D}_3^{\Delta}$ results are examined, it is seen that our results are compatible with the results of Refs.~\cite{Panteleeva:2020ejw, Kim:2020lrs} within the errors.
+The vanishing of $\mathcal{D}_2^{\Delta}$ in the QCD sum rule approach is significant, as it confirms the remarkable prediction of viewing baryons as the chiral solitons \cite{Panteleeva:2020ejw}.

 By means of the $\Delta$ baryon's D-terms, one can obtain the D-term of the nucleon using the large $ N_c $ picture of baryons as chiral solitons as follows~\cite{Panteleeva:2020ejw}:

 The above relation yields $\mathcal{D}_0^{N} = -3.57 \pm 0.46$ using the D-terms of the $\Delta$ baryon in our calculations, which is in good agreement with the $\mathcal{D}_0^{N}$ values of Refs.~\cite{Panteleeva:2020ejw, Kim:2020lrs}.
 From these results, we see that the D-term $\mathcal{D}_0^{N}$ of nucleon has a higher absolute value than the generalized D-terms $\mathcal{D}_0^{\Delta}$ and $\mathcal{D}_3^{\Delta}$ of the $\Delta$ baryon, which are all negative as expected: It is thought that if a system satisfies the local stability conditions, the D-terms should be negative, if not the system would collapse.